pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 Dr. Kaito Soren entered not through a door, but from the darkness, a scalpel of a man in a lab coat so white it hurt the eyes.
 He dismissed the two med-techs (hulking, servitor-like figures) with an almost imperceptible flick of his fingers.
 They receded into the shadows, leaving him alone with his canvas.
 He moved with a liquid grace, his custom-made gloves whispering against the steel of his instrument trolley.
 He didn't look at her face.
 Not yet.
 He looked at the readouts that bloomed on a floating holoscreen, a cascade of numbers that represented the frantic, biological rebellion happening within her.

 "Such a feverish metabolism," he murmured, his voice a silken thread in the vast, mechanical silence.
-He picked up a long, glass syringe, the fluid within a beautiful, impossible blue, catching the light like a trapped star.
+He picked up a long, glass syringe, the fluid within a beautiful, impossible blue, catching the light like a trapped star, brilliant as liquid sapphire.
 "A desperate desire to live.
 Admirable.
 But inefficient."

 He brought the syringe to the primary intake valve on her collarbone.
 Nyx bucked against the restraints, a raw, guttural sound tearing from her throat.
 Her eyes, wide with horror, finally met his.
 They were no longer defiant.
 They were pleading.